helgoboss/helgoboss-learn/README.md

 [docs.rs](https://docs.rs/).

 However, it's designed to be completely independent of ReaLearn and REAPER.
-So if in future another potential downstream crate pop ups, it will be easy to make *helgoboss-learn* and independent library.
+So if in future another potential downstream crate pops up, it will be easy to make *helgoboss-learn* and independent library.